Marketionist/protractor-cucumber-steps/README.md

 - `I switch to last tab` - Switch the context to the last tab/window
 - `I accept browser alert` - Accept (OK) browser alert
 - `I dismiss browser alert` - Dismiss (Cancel) browser alert
+- `I authenticate in browser alert with login "..." and password "..."` - Authenticate in browser alert with login and password (provided in "" as strings)

 ### Then steps
 - `the title should be "..."` - Validate that title of the current browser window/tab equals to the text (provided in "" as a string)